 In this collection of personal, verse dedications, Eliot Cardinaux’s writing is by turns abstract and detailed, concrete in its discretion.
 Many of these poems are meant to wind up, leaving a blow felt long after the poet is done speaking, while retaining a sense of depth within the realm of silence.

-Cardinaux’s collection, Nativity, put out on The Bodily Press, is a 4 part sequence exploring the symbols, images, and phenomena of the present age.
+Cardinaux’s collection Nativity is a 4 part sequence exploring the symbols, images, and phenomena of the present age.
 It includes an exhibition of highly triggered, symbolic imagist poems, entitled “Guests;” an essay outlining the author’s “Theses on the Philosophy of Rarity” in the digital age; a short selection of personal dedications in verse, titled “Sentiments;” and a long-form, fragmentary poetics, also in verse, entitled “is the soft boy ready.”

 ‘I’m thinking of an inverse poetry, which turns experience outward like a flower, raises up without empathy, and echoes the reader, without ensnaring; its collection would be, like their trace upon a winter city, a ghost town for friends.’

 -Eliot Cardinaux, from the introduction to Nativity

-The Afterfacts (2016), a trilogy comprised of three collections: Still Life, A Future Companion, and Our Hearts as Thieves, deal with the role of artist as it relates to the rising trend of nationalist sentiment in the U.S. and abroad.
+A trilogy comprised of three collections – Still Life, A Future Companion, and Our Hearts as Thieves – the Afterfacts deal with the role of the artist as it relates to the rising trend of nationalist sentiment in the U.S. and abroad.
 In it the author draws from his previous work in the field of concrete poetry to chip away at the political mask which daunts the future.